 For the formation of subjects, Ranganathan (1967, p.351) proposes five methods: dissection, lamination, denudation, reunion/aggregation and superposition, which have been recently discussed by Campos (2000, p.
 68).
-In the construction of the conceptual model of this thesis, only two methods were used to form the subjects: dissection and denudation.
-The other three methods were used because they deal with the formation of compound subjects (lamination), formation of complex subjects (reunion/aggregation) and the superposition of two isolated ideas (superposition) not related to the object.
-We have not used these last three types of subject formation because we have used the natural language of the document.
-In other words, the terms selected remained in the original language of the author, and no controlled vocabulary for the standardization of the terminology was used.
+In the construction of the conceptual model of this thesis, only two methods have been used to form the subjects: dissection and denudation.
+The other three methods have not been used because it deals with the formation of compound subjects (lamination), formation of complex subjects (reunion/aggregation) and the superposition of two isolated ideas (superposition) not related to the object.
+We have not used these last three types of subject formation inasmuch as we have used the natural language of the document.
+In other words, the terms selected remained in the original language of the author, and no controlled vocabulary for the standardization of the terminology has been used.

-The method of dissection has been used to ascertain that a unique domain encompasses the thesis and its parts.
-From this procedure, we came to the conclusion that the universe of the basic subject of the thesis is "knowledge organization".
+The method of dissection has been used to ascertain that an only domain encompasses the thesis and its parts.
+From this procedure, we have got to the conclusion that the universe of the basic subject of the thesis is "knowledge organization".

-In the method of denudation, the progressive decrease of extension occurs, as well as the increase of the depth of the basic subject or of an isolated idea.
-The successive result of denudation enables the formation of chains which start to represent the specific core of a basic subject or of an isolated idea.
+In the method of denudation, occur the progressive decrease of extension, and the increase of depth of the basic subject or of isolated idea.
+The successive result of denudation enables the formation of chains which start to represent a specific core of a basic subject or of an isolated idea.

-In the application of the dissection and denudation methods for subject formation suggested by Ranganathan, some steps were followed and some rules were set, in order to help the standardization of the mapping of concepts in the faceted modeling:
+In the application of dissection and denudation methods suggested by Ranganathan for the subject formation, some steps were followed and some rules were set in order to help the standardization of the mapping of concepts in the faceted modeling:

-- a. detailed reading of all parts of the document; - b. identification of concepts which better represent the semantic content of the document; - c. selection of the most relevant terms in the document for the knowledge organization; - d. selection of terms with a meaningful semantic content which has a bigger amount of textual information; - e. selection of terms which, although they do not have a large amount of textual information, are relevant in the construction of the conceptual modeling to represent the subject; - f. representation of selected concepts, such as they appear in the natural language of the text, without the necessity of a translation that uses controlled vocabulary.
+- a. detailed reading of all parts of the document; - b. identification of concepts which better represent the semantic content of the document; - c. selection of the most relevant terms in the document for the knowledge organization; - d. selection of terms with a meaningful semantic content which has a bigger amount of textual information; - e. selection of terms which, although do not have a big amount of textual information, are relevant in the construction of the conceptual modeling to represent the subject;

+f. representation of selected concepts, such as they appear in the natural language of the text, without the necessity of a translation that uses controlled vocabulary.

-In a second step, in the process of category formation, we proceeded to the assessment and the definition of each concept, with analysis and definition of the isolated terms according to their common characteristics.
+In a second moment, in the process of category formation, we proceeded to the assessment and the definition of each concept, with analysis and definition of the isolated terms according to their common characteristics.
 According to Raghavan (1985, p.27), the analysis of concepts and the relation among them found in a specific subject serve as ground for a structure which expresses the meaning and the relation among these elements.
 This author still states that the subject analysis of hundreds of documents has shown that the concepts which were found in the speech can be categorized in an unlimited number of categories.